 Post-natal depression (PND) is thought to affect at least 13% of new mothers, with symptoms including persistent low mood, fatigue, insomnia, feelings of guilt or hopelessness, and anxiety about the baby.
-While there is evidence that psychosocial and psychological interventions are an effective treatment option for PND, there remain challenges with pharmacological treatment models.
-Consequently, research into promising psychosocial interventions such as music is critical to developing new paradigms for treating PND and supporting families.
+While there has been increasing research into prevention and treatment of PND, there remain some challenges with drugs-based and psychological treatments.
+Given that psychosocial factors such as social support have been identified as predictors of PND, it was timely to investigate innovative group psychosocial interventions.

-Music and Motherhood investigates the effectiveness of creative interventions, including singing and play, as a psychosocial tool to reduce the occurrence and effects of PND symptoms.
-It combines psychological and biological data in a randomised controlled design to provide a comprehensive insight into how and why creative activities may support postnatal wellbeing.
-The intervention study is supplemented by a cohort study of over 2,000 women tracking the interactions between mental wellbeing, symptoms of PND, and involvement in creative activities in women during pregnancy and the first year of motherhood.
+This project therefore investigated the effectiveness of creative interventions, including singing and play, as a psychosocial tool to reduce the occurrence and effects of PND symptoms.
+It used a randomised controlled design with 134 women to provide insight into how and why creative activities may support postnatal wellbeing.
+The intervention study was supplemented by a cohort study of over 2,000 women tracking the interactions between mental wellbeing, symptoms of PND, and involvement in creative activities in women during pregnancy and the first year of motherhood.

-Fancourt D & Perkins R (forthcoming), The effect of singing interventions on symptoms of postnatal depression: a three-arm randomised controlled trial, British Journal of Psychiatry.
+Fancourt D & Perkins R (forthcoming), The effect of singing interventions on symptoms of postnatal depression: a three-arm randomised controlled trial, British Journal of Psychiatry [DOI].

 Fancourt D & Perkins R (forthcoming), Does attending community music interventions lead to changes in wider musical behaviours?
-The effect of mother-infant singing classes on musical behaviours amongst mothers with symptoms of postnatal depression, Psychology of Music.
+The effect of mother-infant singing classes on musical behaviours amongst mothers with symptoms of postnatal depression, Psychology of Music [DOI].

 Fancourt D & Perkins R (forthcoming), Maternal engagement with music up to nine months post-birth: findings from a cross-sectional study in England, Psychology of Music.